Interstate 90 in Ohio: Route description

 In the western half of Ohio, I-90 is jointly signed with the Ohio Turnpike/I-80.
 The Ohio Turnpike/I-90 connector (designated exit 8A, now exit 142) was built in Lorain County in Amherst Township and Elyria Township in 1975.

 From the exit east, I-90/State Route 2 (SR 2) travels east along the south shore of Lake Erie through Cuyahoga County to Downtown Cleveland.
 SR 2 separates from I-90 at Detroit Road in Rocky River.
 I-90 crosses the Cuyahoga River via the George V. Voinovich Bridges, which replaced the Innerbelt Bridge in 2013 (westbound) through 2016 (eastbound), into Downtown Cleveland and intersects I-77.
 The innerbelt continues around Downtown Cleveland to a sharp east turn, nicknamed "Dead Man's Curve" for its frequent crashes.
 While there are plenty of large signs, flashing lights, and rumble strips alerting motorists to this turn, there have still been a large number of crashes resulting from inattentive motorists.
 There are plans to realign the freeway along a shallower curve within the next decade, as part of a larger project to improve the highway system in Cleveland.

 I-90 then follows the East Shoreway northeastward along the lakeshore toward Euclid, again cosigned with SR 2.
-I-90 separates from SR 2 in Euclid and passes through Lake County and Ashtabula County as it continues to travel northeast towards the Pennsylvania state line in Conneaut.
+I-90 separates from SR 2 in Euclid and passes through Lake County, eventually crossing over the Grand River.
+Finally, I-90 enters Ashtabula County as it continues to travel northeast towards the Pennsylvania state line in Conneaut.

 US Route 20 (US 20) parallels I-90 throughout Ohio, as it does in all locations from Illinois eastward; US 6 also parallels I-90 to a lesser extent throughout the state.
 East of I-271, SR 84 and SR 307 also closely parallel I-90.
 These routes are usually easily accessible from I-90's interchanges.